dmsc/mkatr/README.md

     mkatr disk1.atr atari/*

-To create a bootable BW-DOS image with the DOS files inside a subdirectory and a startup.bat file outside:
+To create a bootable BW-DOS image with a hidden and protected DOS file inside a subdirectory and a protected `startup.bat` file outside:

-    mkatr bwdos.atr dos/ -b dos/xbw130.dos startup.bat
+    mkatr bwdos.atr dos/ -b +ph dos/xbw130.dos +p startup.bat

 To create an image with only one file that will be loaded at boot: